"DRUG HOTEL" will be shot in places you WON’T see on a travel brochure. …The real, heroin-infested backstreets of a place that’s meaner…,

 I almost got beat up by a junkie!

-I was location scouting… in front of the Varvakeios Meat Market in Central Athens, Greece.
+I was location scouting… in front of the Varvakeios Meat Market in the centre of Athens, Greece.

 This is a building that started housing the central meat market of Athens in 1886…